sam6tn/homeeats/backlog/system_requirements.md

 - As a customer I should be able to sort the dishes by the type of food I plan to order (e.g. Chinese, Thai, Indian, Mexican, etc.) <br/>
 - As a customer I should be able to rate the food I purchase on a scale of 0-5 stars <br/>
 - As a customer, I should be able to favorite a cook or a dish, so that I can easily find the cook or dish again <br/>
-- As a customer, I should be able to order at least 3 hours in advance <br/>

 - As a customer, I should be able to review the dishes that I order, so that other customers are aware of the quality of that dish <br/>
 - As a customer, I should be able to see a delivery status that indicates started cooking, on the way, and delivered so that I know when to expect my food
 - As a customer, I should be able to set multiple addresses so that my food can be delivered to a location, even if I am not yet there
 - As a customer, I should be able to see an average rating for each dish if the data is available
 - As a customer, I should be able to cancel an order that has not started cooking yet so that I don’t waste food and money if I change my mind

-Added From Meeting Notes: <br/>
-- As a system administrator I want to ensure that a payment option is selected prior to an order being processed, so that I can ensure meals are paid for before a cook begins to prepare the dish. <br/>
 - As a customer I want to be able to tip the chef preparing my dish so that I can reward and encourage my favorite chefs. <br/>

+Desired: <br/>
+Cook Users: <br/>
+- As a cook, I should be able to set a limit on how many meals I can make in a specified time frame, so that I don’t get overbooked <br/>
+Customer/Diner Users: <br/>
+- As a customer, I should be able to order at least 3 hours in advance <br/>

+Optional: <br/>
+Customer/Diner Users: <br/>
+- As a customer, I want to be personal information to be anonymous when messaging the cook, so that my information is kept private <br/>
 - As a customer I want to be able to message my cook to be able to customize the order to my liking. <br/>
-- As a customer, I want to be personal information to be anonymous when messaging the cook, so that my information is kept private <br/>